 What is Fair Food Week?

-Over the week — 16-25 October 2015 — you will discover events across the country that will attract, intrigue and entertain you:
+From 7th-16th October 2017 you will discover events across the country that will attract, intrigue and entertain you:

 - farmers’ fairs